accessdigital/wilson/README.md

 * Paragraph editor enhancements
 * Media bundles and image formats
 * Common installation settings and security considerations
+* A starterkit theme which can be customised to the client's needs
+* A module to override minor parts of the Claro admin theme

 ## Include with Composer